IAdamsHart/TrainingHours_Database/README.md

 # Overview
 This program is designed to use a database to track employee training.
+Please note, this program has minimal error checking and needs to be optimzed.

-It has the the following functions:
+It currently has the the following functions:
 * Adding and removing training hours
 * Adding and removing employees
 * Checking employee status